If you are experiencing a crisis, call 1-800-461-5424 or dial 988 for suicide support

 What is Burnout?

 Burnout is a state of physical, emotional, and mental exhaustion caused by prolonged stress.
-It typically results from feeling overwhelmed by responsibilities and demands, whether at work, in relationships, or even from personal challenges.
-While it's normal to feel tired or stressed from time to time, burnout is more than just occasional fatigue—it can impact every aspect of your life.
+It often stems from feeling overwhelmed by responsibilities and demands, whether at work, in relationships, or even from personal challenges.
+While it's normal to experience anxiety or stress from time to time, burnout goes beyond occasional fatigue—it can affect every aspect of your life.

-Burnout can show up in many different ways.
+Burnout can manifest in various ways.
 Common signs to look out for include:

-• Behavioral Symptoms: Reduced productivity, withdrawing from others, avoiding responsibilities, and relying on unhealthy coping mechanisms.
+Behavioural Symptoms: Reduced productivity, withdrawing from others, avoiding responsibilities, and relying on ineffective or unsustainable coping mechanisms.

 Anxiety, Worry, and Panic Experiences